hove-io/transit_model/gtfs2netexfr/README.md

 Get more information about the available options with `gtfs2netexfr --help`.

-Finally, it's possible to [hand-check the output](../CONTRIBUTING.md#hand-check-outputs).
+Finally, it's possible to [check the output manually](../CONTRIBUTING.md#check-outputs-manually).

 ## Specifications